 I know what it feels like to be in this position – to be expected to have all of the skills needed to manage directors, lead projects and function on an executive team.

-I spent years learning just those skills and struggling with those issues.
+For years, I studied those skills and struggled with those issues.
 As VPMA and then Senior VP and Chief Medical Officer, I found some excellent resources to help me develop the expertise I needed.

 But as I looked around online, I could NOT find a consistent source of ongoing information and quick “how-to” instructions on the topics of management and leadership for the fledgling or established physician executive!

 Sure, there were academic articles published by the American College of Physician Executives (now known as the American Association of Physician Leadership).
 But that was mostly esoteric concepts and formal educational content.
 What I was looking for was practical, impactful tips and tools to help me do my job.

 I firmly believe we need more physicians in leadership positions in healthcare.
 Every sizable healthcare organization needs a chief medical officer.
 And we need more physician CEOs.
 My Mission in this blog is to inspire and inform you as you consider moving into management, and to help you become effective executives as you grow in your career.
 I want to give you my perspective on becoming such a physician executive.
 From thoughts about attitude and philosophy, to practical tools to help you fulfill your day-to-day responsibilities, my goal is to enable you to excel as a physician manager, administrator and leader.

 But here’s the thing: I really need your help in pulling this off!
 Many of you already have a wealth of information in this area.
 I’d like to provide a forum for us to share that knowledge and expertise with one another.

 And it really won’t work unless you participate.
 So, please provide your feedback – add your thoughts – be brutally honest – and let’s get this conversation going.